 Member Annual Retainer Chair or Lead Director Annual Retainer

-Board of Directors \$40,000 \$ 60,000
+Board of Directors \$40,000 \$65,000

-Audit Committee 7,000 16,000
+Audit Committee 10,000 20,000

-Compensation Committee 5,000 13,000
+Compensation Committee 6,000 13,000

 Nominating and Corporate Governance Committee 5,000 10,000

-In addition, each non-employee director elected to our board of directors will, upon the date of his or her initial election or appointment to be a non-employee director, be granted an option to purchase a number of shares of common stock having a grant date fair value of \$340,000.
-One-third of the shares subject to such initial option grant will vest on each anniversary of the date of grant, subject to the director providing service through each vesting date.
-Further, at the close of business on the date of each annual stockholder meeting, each person who is currently and has been a non-employee director for at least three months will be granted additional equity awards using an aggregate cash value target of \$185,000.
-These annual equity awards will be comprised of a mix of restricted stock units and stock options for a number of shares of common stock equal to \$37,000 divided by the closing price of our common stock on the date of grant, respectively.
-100% of the shares subject to such annual option grant will vest in full on the earlier of the one-year anniversary of the grant date and the next annual stockholder meeting, subject to the director providing service through the vesting date.
-All stock option awards to non-employee directors are made pursuant to the 2018 Plan.
-Notwithstanding the foregoing vesting schedules, if such director remains a service provider until immediately prior to the closing of a "change in control" (as defined in the applicable equity plan), the shares subject to his or her then-outstanding stock option that was granted pursuant to the non-employee director compensation policy will become fully vested immediately prior to the closing of the change in control.
+In addition, each non-employee director elected to our board of directors will, upon the date of his or her initial election or appointment to be a non-employee director, be granted an equity award value of \$340,000, 50% of which will be in the form of options to purchase shares of common stock, and 50% of which will be in the form of restricted stock units.
+One-third of the shares subject to such initial option grant or initial RSU award, as applicable, ,will vest on each anniversary of the date of grant, subject to the director providing service through each vesting date.
+Further, at the close of business on the date of each annual stockholder meeting, each person who is currently and has been a non-employee director for at least three months will be granted additional equity awards using an aggregate cash value target of \$185,000, 50% of which will be in the form of options to purchase shares of common stock, and 50% of which will be in the form of options to purchase subject to such annual option grant will vest in full on the earlier of the one-year anniversary of the grant date and the next annual stockholder meeting, subject to the director providing service through the vesting date.
+All stock option awards to non-employee director remains a service provider until immediately prior to the closing of a "change in control" (as defined in the applicable equity plan), the shares subject to his or her then-outstanding stock option that was granted pursuant to the non-employee director compensation policy will become fully vested immediately prior to the closing of the change in control.